 Namibia was a country that had been on my dream list for a long time.
-It had gone past the wish list and the bucket list into a very special list I reserve for the most special of places.
-Little did I know that, despite the very high expectations and the trip being years in the making, the country would still blow my mind away and have me glued to the light aircraft window on the 10 flights that I took criss-crossing the country.
-I can’t deny I took hundreds of photos of Namibia.
+It had gone past the wish list and the bucket list into a very special list I reserve for the most coveted of places.
+The magical images of Namibia and its incredible landscapes always drew me to the country.
+Little did I know that, despite the very high expectations and the trip being years in the making, the country would still blow me away and have me glued to the light aircraft window on the 10 flights that I took criss-crossing the country.
+I can’t deny I took hundreds of normal and aerial photos of Namibia.

 1. Dried riverbeds